 Day 1 Yangon

 Arrive anytime today.
-An arrival transfer is included.
 Today is arrival day so there are no activities planned.
 You are therefore free to relax and explore the city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 Please note that most nationalities requires a visa to enter Myanmar (Burma), please double check this with your travel agent or local Myanmar Embassy prior to your arrival.
 Following this we have an optional group dinner where you can sample some of the local cuisine.

 Day 2 Nyaung Shwe (1B)